Q: With interest rates now starting to rise after a long hiatus, has there been a change in the types of products that savers are favouring?

 A: We have noticed customers with larger savings balances moving their cash to savings accounts to take advantage of the better rates on savings accounts.
 However, as the longer term rates start to increase making term deposits more attractive, we expect to see customers returning to term deposits.

-Q: One of the products singled out by CANSTAR in the assessment was the BNZ Rapid Save account.
+Q: One of the products singled out by Canstar in the assessment was the BNZ Rapid Save account.
 In the low interest rate environment, have incentive saver accounts been increasingly popular?

-Yes, incentive saver accounts have become more popular as they tend to offer better rates of interest compared to call accounts.
+A: Yes, incentive saver accounts have become more popular as they tend to offer better rates of interest compared to call accounts.

 The BNZ Rapid Save has a good bonus rate that is paid when you grow your account balance by at least $1 and make no more than 1 withdrawal each month.
 This helps as you don’t always have to make large deposits, and if you need to make an emergency withdrawal, you may still be able to get your bonus interest.
 Having a full access product means you can transact on the account how and when you want to.